Skip to content

 MA (HONS) DIP ARCH RIBA

 Closer to home, ingenious reinventions of historic buildings have been the mainstay of Hugh’s career, with high profile clients including English Heritage, the Henry Moore Foundation and the Greenwich Foundation.
+Hugh has served on architectural juries, is an assessor for the Civic Trust Awards and lectures worldwide.

 Hugh has written numerous articles on contemporary architecture and is the author of two architecture guides - to Madrid and London.